 Nulab’s latest research recorded that 83% of respondents rated company culture as important when deciding where to work.

 Jobvite’s 2018 Job Seeker Nation Study showed that almost half of active job seekers cite company culture as the reason driving their urge to change jobs.

-Couple that with the fact that in the Avast Business 2018 Mobile Workforce Report, 67% of Global CEOs predict that in five years, workplace talent will focus more on corporate culture and values than they do on pay and you immediately realize that employees look way beyond monetary compensation in their career progression.
+According to Avast Business 2018 Mobile Workforce Report – 67% of Global CEOs predict that in five years, workplace talent will focus more on corporate culture and values than they do on pay and you immediately realize that employees look way beyond monetary compensation in their career progression.